 “How long are you going to wait before you demand the best for yourself?”

 By: Elizabeth Nightingale

-On 28th July this year, a large group of us headed off for the Tiger Crane Kung Fu club’s first-ever training holiday.
+On 28th July this year, a large group of us headed off for the Kung Fu Zone club’s first-ever training holiday.
 We stayed in the pretty village of Pismenovo in Bulgaria, enjoying panoramic views of the surrounding countryside from our private resort.
 The resort came complete with a pool, much needed given the 5 hours of training we averaged each day!
 Training alternated between our resort in Pismenovo village and Perla beach in Primorsko.
 Training included a mixture of running, Kung Fu, and Suang Yang Tai Chi led by our Head instructor, Shkar.
 As well as training hard, there was also plenty of playtime, meaning we not only came back fitter and more focused, but closer as tiger cranes.

 “It was amazing to have so much focused, individual time with Shkar to work on details and adjustments which made a huge difference to my kung fu, and which a normal class wouldn’t have allowed for”